parafovea/fovea/docs/docs/user-guides/annotation/bounding-box-sequences.md

 Once you've advanced to the desired frame:

-1. **Press K** or click the "Keyframe" button in the Quick Actions Panel
+1. **Press K** or click the "Add Keyframe" button on the timeline
 2. The system adds a keyframe at the current frame
-3. A keyframe marker appears on the timeline
+3. A keyframe marker appears on the timeline ruler
 4. The bounding box becomes editable (8 resize handles)

+If the timeline is not visible, press **T** to open it.
+The Add Keyframe button is disabled when the current frame already contains a keyframe.

 ### Adjusting the Keyframe Box